krishjha1121/Prep/Interview/Amazon/Amazon_Exp1/index.md

 > “What is the difference between **authentication** and **authorization**?”

 I explained both clearly — **authentication** verifies *who you are*, while **authorization** decides *what you’re allowed to access*.
+📖 You can read more about these concepts here: [Authentication vs Authorization – GeeksforGeeks](https://www.geeksforgeeks.org/difference-between-authentication-and-authorization/)

 This part took around **5–7 minutes** before we moved into coding.

 ---